 Until recently, Attenborough's films shied away from making sweeping declarations about the planet's changing climate.

 Attenborough said his film, "A Life on Our Planet" is his "witness statement," and on 60 Minutes told correspondent Anderson Cooper "a crime has been committed" against the planet.

 "We're both in broadcasting, if you're going be telling something as though it's true, you better be sure it's true," Attenborough said to Cooper.
 "So I didn't say anything much about the world being in ecological peril until I was absolutely sure that what I was talking about was correct."

 Attenborough no longer minces words nor leaves his viewers wondering where he stands on the issue of climate change.
 In the film, he laments Earth's decline and states emphatically, "Our planet is headed for disaster."

 Despite his stark warning about the planet's peril, Attenborough told Cooper it is not too late to salvage it, if countries work together and societies alter their behavior.
 The nonagenarian remains hopeful for the future.

 "There's a huge movement around the world of people from all nations, young people who can see what is happening to the world, and demanding that their government should take action," Attenborough said.
 "And that's the best hope that I have."

-The video above was produced by Keith Zubrow and Sarah Shafer Prediger.
+The video above was originally published on September 27, 2020 and was produced by Keith Zubrow and Sarah Shafer Prediger.
 It was edited by Sarah Shafer Prediger.

 Photos and video courtesy of Silverback Films, WWF and Getty Images.